Datura-ai/smart-scrape/docs/running_a_validator.md

 - `--reward.summary_relevance_weight`: adjusts the influence of a scoring model that evaluates the accuracy and relevance of a node's responses to given prompts.
 - `--reward.link_content_based_weight`: Specifies the weight for the reward model that evaluates the relevance and quality of summary text in conjunction with linked content data.
 - `--neuron.only_allowed_miners`: A list of miner identifiers, hotkey
-- `--neuron.disable_twitter_links_content_fetch`: Enables the option to skip fetching content data for Twitter links, relying solely on the data provided by miners
+- `--neuron.disable_twitter_completion_links_fetch`: Enables the option to skip fetching content data for Twitter links, relying solely on the data provided by miners

 ## 7. Monitor Your Process
 Monitor the status and logs: